MatthewShelley240/Intro-to-Programming/README.md

 I am Matthew Shelley.
 My hobbies include video games, larping, Pokemon Go, camping, and hiking Eagle Scout
-Served a 2 year LDS mission in the Philippines
+Served a two year LDS mission in the Philippines
 I speak two languages, English and Hiligaynon, commonly known as Ilonggo I'm currently learning three more languages, Spanish, Tagalog, and Norwegian, in that order of effort.
 I work for Southwest Plumbing Supply.